w3f/jamtestvectors/reports/README.md

 We offer two types of test vectors:

-- Tiny: These are designed for quick adjustments and prototyping, with reduced validators (6) and cores (2) count.
+- Tiny: These are designed for quick adjustments and prototyping, with reduced validators (6) cores count (2) and report core assignment rotation period (4).
 They are provided in both JSON format for easy inspection and modification, and in SCALE format, which is the production binary codec.

-- Full: These vectors use production validators (1023) and cores (341) count.
+- Full: These vectors use production validators (1023), cores count (341) and report core assignment rotation period (10).
   Similar to the tiny vectors, they are available in JSON and SCALE format.

 Both JSON and SCALE formats conform to the JAM types ASN.1 [schema](../jam-types-asn/jam-types.asn)